OpenGamma/OG-Lapack/README.md

 Welcome to OpenGamma Lapack
 =========

-This is the OpenGamma-customised verion of the industry-standard linear algebra package version 3.4.2.
+This is the OpenGamma-customised version of the industry-standard linear algebra package version 3.4.2.
 OG-Lapack is a dependency of [OG-Maths](https://github.com/OpenGamma/OG-Maths), and is included in the builds that it produces.